All Episodes

 You mentioned remote viewing as well.

-Well, we do have remote viewing, of course.
+Well, yeah, remote viewing, of course, is.

 Is it real?